A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: A Bidirectional Decoding Framework

 The probability of a non-empty prefix $\bry_{\leq i}$ and empty suffix $\epsilon$ can be computed by multiplying $f[i-1,0]$ (the probability of prefix $\bry _{< i}$ and empty suffix $\epsilon$) by $P_L(\ry_i \mid \bry_{< i}, \epsilon)$ (the probability of generating $\ry_{i}$) and the $\mathit{join}$ probability $Q_{i0}$: Analogously, we define

-Finally, we consider $f[i,j]$, the probability of a non-empty prefix $\bry _{\leq i}$ and non-empty suffix $\bly _{\leq j}$.
-This can be produced in two ways: either appending $\ry_i$ to the prefix $\bry _{< i}$ and leaving the suffix unchanged, or appending $\ly _j$ to the suffix $\bly _{< j}$ and leaving the prefix unchanged.
-We add the two cases together to obtain the recurrence:
+Finally, $f[i,j]$ represents the case where both prefix $\bry _{\leq i}$ and suffix $\bly _{\leq j}$ are non-empty.
+This prefix-suffix pair can be produced either by appending $\ry_i$ to the prefix $\bry _{< i}$ and leaving the suffix unchanged, or by appending $\ly _j$ to the suffix $\bly _{< j}$ and leaving the prefix unchanged.
+The sum of the probabilities of these cases gives the recurrence:

 After filling out the dynamic programming table $f$, the marginal probability $P(\by)$ can be computed by summing all entries $f[i,j]$ where $i+j=|\by|$: If all local probabilities can be calculated in constant time, the runtime of this algorithm is $O(|\by|^2)$.